Updated: April 24th, 2017

 Many people ask us, “Is Kajabi any good?
 Can I teach an engaging, successful online course using Kajabi?”

 You should take our opinion with a healthy pinch of salt, since we develop a competing online course platform.

 Why use Kajabi?

-For example, you can create a “product launch funnel” to market your course in a specific way.
+For example, you can set up landing pages and automated emails to market your course in a specific way.

 This can be helpful if you’re setting up a complex launch sequence for your course.

-Kajabi also offers solid video hosting capabilities on the “Pro” ($199/month) and higher plans.
+Kajabi also offers solid video hosting capabilities.
 With these plans, your videos are automatically processed and are hosted on a global content delivery network (CDN) for smooth playback.